 The open G tuning is popular among guitar players who, for example, favor blues styles.
 It gives you a slight different sound than normal.
-The many straightforward moveable shapes make the chords very easy to memorize and it also gives chromatic possibilities.
+The many straightforward movable shapes make the chords very easy to memorize and it also gives chromatic possibilities.

-Major chords (moveable shapes)
+Major chords (movable shapes)

 All you have to do is to lay your fingers over the strings and avoid playing on the lowest string (for the D major in open G tuning you could also include the lowest bass string).
 As the pictures illustrate the G chord could be played with all open strings.

 The shapes are movable, so if you move the finger two steps up the fretboard from D major you will get an E major.